 residence.
 In order to receive OTAG, a student's financial

-requirements, and the student must attend an
+eligibility requirements, the student must attend an

 What is the income cutoff to be eligible for OTAG?

 There isn't an "income cutoff" for OTAG.
 Financial eligibility

 for OTAG is based on your Expected Family Contribution/Student Aid